 Data Type Values Boolean The number 0 (false), the number 1 (true), the keywords false , true , no , and yes .
 String A sequence of 0 to 255 ISO Latin-1 characters.
-In the context of PDF language statements, • abc is an unquoted string. • "abc" is a quoted string. """double_quoted_string"" is a quoted string that maintains original quotation marks.
-You must use the quoted string form if the string contains any PDL delimiters (open/close parenthesis, comma, open/close angle brackets, and semicolons) or lexical element separators (double hyphen, space, horizontal tab, form feed, or vertical tab).
+In the context of PDF language statements: • abc is an unquoted string. • "abc" is a quoted string. • ""double_quoted_string"" is a quoted string that maintains original quotation marks.
+You must use the quoted string form if the string contains any PDL delimiters (open/close parentheses, comma, open/close angle brackets, and semicolons) or lexical element separators (double hyphen, space, horizontal tab, form feed, or vertical tab).
 For example, "/privilege=(tmpmbx, netmbx)".
 Table 3-2 lists the additional constraints on PDL strings.
 Signed integer Specifies a positive, negative, or zero integral value in the range of -2147483648 to 2147483647.
 Unsigned integer Specifies a zero or positive integral value in the range of 0 through 4294967295.
 Version identifier See the description in Section 2.3.
-Text module name Specifies a unique name for a text module using the printable ISO Latin-1 characters, excluding horizontal tab, space, exclamation point, and comma.
-The name can be from 1 to 31 characters.
+Text module name